Troubleshooting Pay-i for Databricks

 Requests appear in the dashboard but are attributed as unknown model when the endpoint name Pay-i received is not yet configured for your Application.

-What to do: Unlike Azure AI Foundry, where model mappings associate a specific deployment name with a model, Databricks host_mappings is purely client-side configuration.
-Verify that your Databricks URL and category values are correct.
+What to do: Verify that your Databricks host URL and category values are correct.
 If they are, contact your Pay-i customer success representative with the endpoint name shown in the dashboard—Pay-i configures the resource so future requests are attributed and priced correctly.
 Requests captured while the model is unknown are not retroactively updated, but data collection continues without interruption.

 Host mapping mismatches